 Open Mainframe Project participates in many events around the world to showcase the modern mainframe and how Linux and Open Source are first class citizens on it.

 Open Mainframe Project is planning its first-ever Virtual Hackathon for the developer community that aims to educate students, engineers and makers around the world about the Zowe framework and how it can be used to create enterprise applications.

-The inaugural Virtual Hackathon will take place on Sunday, February 23 – Sunday, April 5 and is open to anyone who would like to participate and create a team.
+The inaugural Virtual Hackathon will take place on Sunday, February 23 and extended to Thursday, April 30 and is open to anyone who would like to participate and create a team.
 Teams (between 2-8 members) can register together and submit their current project or something new.
 The only condition is for the project to be Zowe related.

 To register your team, please click here: http://www.cvent.com/d/ynql8z/4W

 Once all the projects are submitted by April 5, Open Mainframe Project will host a webinar where each team will have a short slot to present their project.
 Leading solutions and projects will be featured in a virtual meetup and blog.
 They’ll also be invited to attend Open Mainframe Summit on September 17-17 in New York City at no cost to the participant.
 All participants will receive a unique digital badge indicating that they have contributed to this hackathon.